 One of the most popular fast food items in Brazil is represented by coxinhas (literally meaning “little thigh”), consisting of chopped or shredded chicken meat covered in dough and molded in a shape that looks like a chicken leg.
 Coxinhas are afterwards battered and fried, resembling nuggets, so you probably shouldn’t have these very often if you care about your silhouette.
+It’s fairly easy to make these Coxinhas at home.
 Vegetarian versions are available as well.

 Those who like fish will appreciate moqueca, a dish whose main ingredients are salt water fish stew, onions, garlic, tomatoes, and coriander.
 The delicious taste of this food is due to the slow cooking of moqueca – Brazilians prepare it in a terra cotta casserole.
 Don’t worry about the tiny fish bones – boneless fish species like small shark and swordfish are used.
 The recipe is 300 years old and is accompanied by rice, fried manioc flour, or pirão (a spicy, manioc flour fish porridge).